 The book is entirely self-contained—instructions, tests, and answer keys are all included as is appropriate in each case.
 It can be used as a consumable workbook, or students can write answers in notebooks to preserve the book for another student.

 A chart in the front of each section lists the roots, suffixes, and prefixes to be covered within that section along with their meanings.
 Each lesson has four parts, one to be assigned for each day.
-All four parts work with the same group of words, but attacking them in a different manner each time so students absorb the meanings of the parts.
+All four parts work with the same group of words but attack them in a different manner each time so students absorb the meanings of the parts.

 Teacher involvement is required for weekly testing and might be required if students find lessons too difficult to complete on their own.
 After completing each lesson, the teacher gives a quiz on the week's words as well as a few review words.
 A sample test (covering lessons 1-9) is included at the back of each section.
 An answer key at the end of each section will help with exercises, but the tests are up to us.